Now that we have our agent's types defined and have thought through its

 Agentio contains a number of convenience functions to make common agent tasks

 simpler.
-For example, rather than writing out the full $card
+For example, rather than writing out the full $cards when sending

 /base/lib/agentio.hoon